 – Hypoxic brain injury at birth

-An Occupational Therapist specialising in neuro-rehabilitation can help people with a brain injury do the things they want to do.
-These could include the daily activities that many of us take for granted, from grocery shopping or brushing your teeth, to more complex activities such as caring for children, succeeding in studies or work, or maintaining a healthy social life.
+An occupational therapist specialising in neuro-rehabilitation can help people with a brain injury do the things they want to do.
+These could include the daily activities that many of us take for granted, from grocery shopping and brushing teeth, to more complex activities such as caring for children, succeeding in studies or work, or maintaining a healthy social life.

 After assessing a person’s needs, we work with them to set realistic goals, and then create a programme that will provide the tools and strategies that they need to achieve these goals.

 The therapy is practical in nature and takes place wherever it would be most useful to the patient.
-In neuro-rehabilitation, it’s definitely not the case that one size fits all, so we tailor-make an individual programme for each person.
+In neuro-rehabilitation, it’s definitely not the case that one size fits all.
+We tailor-make individual programmes for each person.

 We also try to encourage family and carer involvement as their support is vital to the long-term success of the rehabilitation programme.